temple-geography/census-gis/docs/exercises/nhgis_data_loading_instructions.md

 I have obtained the GIS files and the demographic data for the exercise [Map-Making with Tmap v4](map-making_with_tmap4.md) from National Historical GIS (<https://www.nhgis.org/>).
 I'm not going to explain all of this code here, but after you run it, you should have a spatial data frame that exactly mimics the result of the **tidycensus** `get_decennial()` call required for this exercise.

 **NOTE:** The NHGIS dataset includes all tracts in the United States.
 You will filter the result to get only the tracts in the county you are mapping for this exercise.
-The final line (`rm(tmp)`{.r}) deletes the rest of the United States.
+The final line (`rm(tmp)`) deletes the rest of the United States.
 Do this before closing your project, so that the `.RData` file is not massive.

 1. Install **ipumsr**, a package to import data downloaded from NHGIS. **This only needs to be done once, so is not included in the code below**.
-    `install.packages("ipumsr")`{.r}
+    `install.packages("ipumsr")`
 2. Download the files `nhgis0048_csv.zip` and `nhgis0048_shape.zip` from Canvas. **Do not unzip them.** Note that `nhgis0048_shape.zip` is large (464 MB), so if you don't have the space on your personal laptop, you will have to do this exercise on a lab computer.
 3. Run the code below, with the following changes:
     * Change `data_dir` to the folder on your computer where you have downloaded the files.